luzhuomi/cps-obs/README.md

 ./dist/build/cpp-obs/cpp-obs test/fibiter.c fibiter_obfs.c
 ```
 # Configuration
-cpp-obs expects a config.yaml to be placed in the source code (.c file) directory.
+cpp-obs expects a config.yaml to be placed in the currnt working directory.
 ## gcc
 gcc defines the preprocessor.
 For instance, for linux,
 ```